denotevn/Machine-Learning-For-Production-2022-Coursera/C1/Week 3/week3_note.md

     + then send labeling instruction to labelers
     + Can consider having multiple labelers label every example and using voting or consensus labels to increase accurancy
 ### Human level performance (HLP):
   + Why measure HLP: Estimate bayes error/ irreducible error to help with error analysis and prioritization.
 Esspesially on unstrutured data tasks in oder to help with their analysis and prioritization and jus establish what might be possible.
+  + Other use of HLP:
+    + In academica, establish and beat a respectable benchmark to support publication
+    + Bussiness or product owner asks for 99% accurancy.
+HPL helps establish a more resonable target.
+    + Prove the ML system is superior to humans doing the job and thus the business or product owner should adopt it with crusial.
+    + In fact, HLP usually use for establish baseline, analysis error and prioritization.
+But using it to benchmark machines  and human sometimes runs into problematic case.
+### Raise Human Level Performance (HLP):
+  + We raise HLP by improving label consistency and that ultimately results in better learning outcomes performance as well.
+  + When the ground truth is defined by a human, maybe even a doctor labeled an X-ray image, then HLP is just measuring how well can one doctor predict another doctor's label versus how well can one learning algorithm predict another doctor's label.
+That too is useful, but it's different than if you're measuring how well you versus a doctor are predicting some ground truth outcome from a medical biopsy